15 Types of Bees in Georgia

 Most carpenter bees have smooth, hairless abdomens.
 In contrast to its namesake, the carpenter bee does not drill holes into the wood with its mouth.
 Instead, it uses its mandibles to create openings for nesting in available cracks or crevices in the wood.

-These types of bees in Georgia are solitary and feed on flower nectar from plants such as eucalyptus, citrus blossoms, and many others.
+These bees in Georgia are solitary and feed on flower nectar from plants such as eucalyptus, citrus blossoms, and many others.

 In addition to being pollinators, they also play an important role as predators by feeding on various pests such as aphids.
 They will eat other invertebrates, including caterpillars, ants, and termites.

-Carpenter bees can often be mistaken for honeybees because they, too, will swarm around flowering trees and shrubs looking for pollen.
+Carpenter bees are often mistaken for honeybees because they will swarm around flowering trees and shrubs looking for pollen.

 With an increase in urban areas, we see more carpenter bees entering homes through open doors or windows.
 Some homeowners may mistake these bugs for wasps or hornets when they see them inside their homes.